The Sydney Tribunal Office manages matters in relation to:

-While the process of seeking a declaration of nullity may be challenging at times, many people have found the experience can be part of the healing process following the breakdown of a union.
+While the process of seeking a declaration of nullity may be challenging at times, many people have found it can help in the healing process following the breakdown of a marriage.

+Importantly, an annulment does not declare that the spouses never really loved each other, nor that the divorce was more the fault of one party than the other, nor that one party is a better Catholic than the other.
 The important thing to remember in initiating the process is that our experienced staff care about what has happened to you.

-Importantly, an annulment does not declare that the spouses never really loved each other, not that the divorce was more the fault of one party than the other, nor that one party is a better Catholic than the other.
-The process in no way concerns itself with with compensation, reward, favours, retribution or sentiment in determining a decision.

 A declaration of nullity (i.e an annulment) is a statement that at the time of a wedding a permanent, binding union never came into existence because some essential element for a valid marriage was lacking.
 The essential elements concern the knowledge, freedom or capacity of a person to enter into marriage.
 For instance, one of the parties was incapable of marriage due to serious mental illness or a serious psychological condition that prevented him/her entering into a marital union.

 Christ the Lord calls upon the community of believers, the Church, to be a community of healing and reconciliation.
-The legal procedures of the Church and their application are based on the teaching on marriage of the Lord himself (i.e. That marriage is a permanent covenant between one man and one woman).
+The legal procedures of the Church are based on the teaching on marriage of the Lord himself (i.e. That marriage is a permanent covenant between one man and one woman).
 However, the Church also cares very much about those who have suffered through the pain of separation and divorce, and thus has, over time, developed these procedures with great care.

-Any Catholic or non-Catholic who questions the validity of his or her marriage is welcome to approach the Sydney office of the Tribunal.The Moderator of the Tribunal is Most Reverend Anthony Fisher O.P., Archbishop of Sydney and the Judicial Vicar for the Tribunal and the Director of the Sydney office of the Tribunal.
+Any Catholic or non-Catholic who questions the validity of his or her marriage is welcome to approach the Sydney office of the Tribunal.The Moderator of the Tribunal is Most Reverend Anthony Fisher O.P., Archbishop of Sydney and Fr Julian is the Judicial Vicar for the Tribunal and the Director of the Sydney office of the Tribunal.